nossas/bonde-install/README.md

 ### How to Modify

-Commands to create new migrations:
+Commands to create new migrations are related to hasura-cli and we recommend use `hasura console` to generate new migrations

-`docker-compose run --rm migrations diesel migration generate initial_chatbot`

 ### How to Seed from sql files